moyada/medivh/README.md

 * Support null check for Object type.

-* Support range check for byte, short, int, long, float and double.
+* Support size check for byte, short, int, long, float and double.

+* Support blank string check.

 * Support length check for String and array.

 * Support capacity check for Collection and Map.

+* Can choose to throw an exception or return data when the verification fails.

 ## Requirements